Kesler History, Family Crest & Coats of Arms

 The surname Kesler was first found in Hessen and the Rhineland, where the family became noted for its many branches within the region, each house acquiring a status and influence which was sought by the princes of the region.
 Chronicles first mention Erbo Kesseler of Strasbourg in 1261, and Hans Kesseler of Breslau, Silesia, in 1384.

-Important Dates for the Kesler family
+Early History of the Kesler family

 This web page shows only a small excerpt of our Kesler research.
 Another 171 words (12 lines of text) covering the years 1317, 1571, 1765, and 1803 are included under the topic Early Kesler History in all our PDF Extended History products and printed products wherever possible.